Sample size re-estimation in Phase 2 Dose-Finding: Conditional power vs. Bayesian predictive power: Frequentist approach for SSR

 which follows multivariate normal distribution.
-It is noteworthy that $N$ in the covariance matrix can be cancelled out. {The rejection region can be established by comparing the maximum of the $m$ test statistics with the multiplicity adjusted critical value, controlling the familywise type I error at $\alpha$.}
+It is noteworthy that $N$ in the covariance matrix can be cancelled out, so the correlation structure indicated by $\boldsymbol{\Theta}$ is invariant to sample size \citep{bornkamp_2009}.
+The rejection region can be established by comparing the maximum of the $m$ test statistics with the multiplicity adjusted critical value, controlling the familywise type I error at $\alpha$.

-As the multiple contrast test is extended to two-stage scenario, we { still adopt the same set of contrasts.
-Without SSR, using similar notations as before, such as $N_1$, $N_2$, $\boldsymbol{W}_1$, $\boldsymbol{W}_2$, $\boldsymbol{T}_1$, $\boldsymbol{T}_2$, we conduct the final analysis by means of weighted combination statistics}
+As the multiple contrast test is extended to a two-stage scenario, we still adopt the same set of contrasts in stage 2.
+Without SSR, we conduct the final analysis by means of weighted combination statistics

-where vectors $\boldsymbol{T}_1$ and $\boldsymbol{T}_2$ are independent. { The critical value $U_\alpha$ is located to control familywise type I error, i.e.}
+where vectors $\boldsymbol{T}_1$ and $\boldsymbol{T}_2$ are independent.
+The critical value $u_\alpha$ is located to control familywise type I error, i.e.